jy0205/LaVIT/README.md

 # LaVIT: Empower the Large Language Model to Understand and Generate Visual Content

 This is the official repository for the multi-modal large language models: **LaVIT** and **Video-LaVIT**.
 The LaVIT project aims to leverage the exceptional capability of LLM to deal with visual content.
 The proposed pre-training strategy supports visual understanding and generation with one unified framework.
-You can find more examples in our [Project](https://video-lavit.github.io) website.

 * Unified Language-Vision Pretraining in LLM with Dynamic Discrete Visual Tokenization, ICLR 2024, [[`arXiv`](https://arxiv.org/abs/2309.04669)] [[`BibTeX`](#Citing)]